ansible-collections/splunk.es/docs/splunk.es.splunk_data_inputs_monitor_module.rst

 Synopsis
 --------
-- This module allows for addition or deletion of File and Directory Monitor Data Inputs in Splunk.
+- Module to add/modify or delete, File and Directory Monitor Data Inputs in Splunk.
 - Tested against Splunk Enterprise Server 8.2.3